bcprescott/bcprescott.github.io/public/blog/project-crashing.md

 ---
-layout: post
 title: Project Crashing - A Prescriptive Analytics Approach
-date: 2021-03-30 00:00:00 +0600
-# description: Analyzing and performing sentiment analysis on sanitized emails using Microsoft Azure and Python.
-img: pert.png
-tags: [Optimization, Gurobi, MLP]
+category: ['Operations Research',Optimization', 'Gurobi', 'MLP']
+heroImage: /public/images/pert.png
+description: Using Mixed-Integer Programming and Gurobi to optimize project schedules and reduce costs.
+author: Ben Prescott
+date: March 30, 2021
+readTime: 12 min read
 ---

 Have you been involved in a project that requires a shortened timeline?
 It isn't uncommon for project deadlines to be imposed after a project kickoff occurs, or to attempt to accelerate a project for any number of reasons.